MrModd/ODROID-C2-Bare-Metal/src/README.md

 This is a simple task: run the program and verify that the blue LED turns off.
 If it doesn't try checking first all the addresses you used and then read the assembly code in *program.lst* file looking for strange behaviour.

+## 03 - Blink

+For this step the important is to put the CPU in a known state and initialize the stack pointer so that function calls can work.

+ARMv8-A introduces two **execution states**: Aarch32 and Aarch64.
+On
+the first one you can use A32 or T32 instruction sets, mostly compatible with ARMv7-A architecture, On the second one there's the A64 instruction set with 32bit instructions and 64bit registers.

+Hierarchical protection domains (ring level) are guaranteed in Aarch64 by 4 **exception level**: EL3, EL2, EL1, EL0.
+Where EL3 is the most
+privileged and EL0 the least privileged.
+Generally, registers whose name end with *_ELx* means that can be accessed from level ELx and superior.
+Aarch32 keeps the privilege definition of ARMv7-A.

+Passing from one execution state to the other or from an exception level to another one must be done on an exception boundary.
+EL0 is used for user applications, EL1 for the OS (supervisor), EL2 (eventually) for the hypervisor and finally EL3 for secure applications.

+### startup.S

+The goal is to determine the current execution level and then switch to EL1 in Aarch64.
+This can be done by setting desired state on some special registers and then cause an exception return (with ERET instruction).
+The file *startup.S* do exactly this.
+It reads current state from special register "CurrentEL" and then jumps to the right label.
+If in EL3 it sets EL2 in Aarch64 and then drop to EL2.
+When in EL2 (because of the drop or because it started in this exception level) it sets the endianess and the FPU traps for the same EL and it prepares the execution state for EL1.
+At this point the **stack pointer** is initialized for EL1 and set to the address at the end of the memory space.
+This address was defined in the linker script file *program.lds*.
+Then privileges are dropped again from EL2 to EL1 and finally the system control register for this execution level is initialized.

+At this point, unless this code was first executed from EL0 (but it won't happen if invoked from the bootloader), the CPU is in the exception level EL1.
+If we started from EL2 or EL3 we are also sure that the current execution state is Aarch64.

+### init.c

+After *startup.S* execution jumps to function *_init()* in *init.c*.
+This file for now initializes only the .bss section of the program, but it will be used also for other purposes.
+Length of .bss section is obtained by the linker script *program.lds* that defined two labels, *_bss_start* and *_bss_end* at the beginning and at the end of the section.

+### loop_delay() function

+This is the first version of a delay function.
+It is necessary in order to wait from a state of the LED and another, but at this time it is inaccurate.
+Basically it counts until the number specified as argument and the speed of this operation depends mostly on the CPU frequency.

+### Test

+Running the program should now cause the LED to blink.
+A useful counter test can be to define the "stack_top" label in *program.lds* to a value out of the memory space, for example 3GB, and see if without a correct stack the program would work.
+If this test fails, meaning that the LED doesn't blink, it tells you two things:

+- the program was invoked from an exception level greater than EL1, because the stack pointer is set at EL2;
+- the drop of the privileges worked fine.